hastings24/rethinking_er/README.md

 # mammoth_icpr
-Code to reproduce the experiments of "Rethinking Experience Replay: a Bag of Tricks for Continual Learning"
+Code related to the paper "Rethinking Experience Replay: a Bag of Tricks for Continual Learning"